How to deal with separation anxiety in toddlers?

 • Having nightmares or restless sleep

-• Complaining of stomach aches or muscle pain
+• Complaining of stomach aches, muscle pain, or headaches

 • Throwing tantrums when you leave